 (AKA Prof. Salt)

-One day I got a phone call from a well-known friend in the kayak community who asked if I would be interested in working with YakGear.
-I was happy to accept.
-I knew the company made quality products, many of which I was already using on his kayak.
+One day Glenn received a phone call from a well-known friend in the kayak community who asked if he would be interested in working with YakGear.
+He said he was happy to accept, and that he knew the company made quality products — many of which he was already using on his kayak.